 It has been identified that this area of practice is quite niche with only a small number of the practitioners and clinicians across the country working with these specific aspects.
-There is therefore an informal Community of Practice to support people with sharing practice and cases from across the country which can be accessed through NHSE/I Programme clinical directors and NHSE/I Specialised Commissioning Clinical Reference Groups.
+There is therefore an intention to develop a Community of Practice to support people with a sharing of practice and cases from across the country.